 In 2017, I joined California State University, Bakersfield, as Director of the Kegley Institute of Ethics.
 I’m in the process of developing the Institute, both building on its traditions and introducing new projects.
-Among others, these projects include expanding the Institute’s Ethics Across the Curriculum Program; establishing new philosophy and ethics education partnerships with local K-12 teachers, administrators, and students; and hosting public lectures and faculty and community panels on ethically-relevant topics (e.g. recent programs include panels on free speech on university campuses, preventing and responding to hate crimes and poverty in Kern County, CA).
+Among others, these projects include establishing ethics and philosophy seminars in local prisons; expanding the Institute’s Ethics Across the Curriculum Program; establishing new philosophy and ethics education partnerships with local K-12 teachers, administrators, and students; launching faculty and student ethics fellowship programs; and hosting public lectures and faculty and community panels on a wide-range ethically-relevant topics.

 In 2017, I co-founded (with Dr. Brittney Beck) the Social-Emotional, Ethics, and Democratic Education (SEEDE) Institute .
 The SEEDE Institute is an annual program that features interactive professional development for local K-12 educators on topics in social-emotional learning, ethics education, and democratic pedagogy.
 Our goal is to cultivate teachers and students who are better able to grapple with who they are, who they want to be, and the broader purpose of education in the context of a diverse community.